Dominique Strauss-Kahn: Marriage and children

 Strauss-Kahn has been married four times and has five children.
 His first wife was Hélène Dumas, whom he married in 1967 when he was 18 and she was 20.
 The marriage lasted sixteen years and produced three children — Vanessa (1973), Marine (1976), and Laurin (1981) — but ended in divorce.
 Strauss-Kahn married his second wife, Brigitte Guillemette, a public relations executive, in 1986.
 Their daughter, Camille, was born in 1985.
 His third wife (married 1991) was Anne Sinclair, a popular French journalist and heiress, the granddaughter of art dealer Paul Rosenberg.
 This marriage barely survived Strauss-Kahn's tenure at the IMF and the highly publicized allegations of sexual assault in 2011.
 In 2012, the press announced Sinclair and Strauss-Kahn's separation.
 Their divorce was finalized in 2013.

 In 2017, Strauss-Kahn married Myriam L'Aouffir, a digital communications expert.
-Strauss-Kahn also has an American son, Darius, born in 2010, as a result of an affair while he was serving as Director General of the IMF in Washington DC.
+Strauss-Kahn also has an American son, Darius, born in 2010, as a result of an affair while he was serving as Director General of the IMF in Washington DC; he was sued by the mother for €8,000 monthly child support.